SergelsOrg/csv2tex/docs/CSV_Format.md

 To make this easy to process in the program and as easy as possible for the user to enter, the parts of these different forms must be separated by "new line" characters in the CSV.
-If you are using a spreadsheet application (e.g. LibreOffice Calc, Microsoft Excel), you can add newline characters by holding the `Control` key, then pressing `Enter` (this may differ depending on operating system and spreadsheet tool).
+If you are using a spreadsheet application (e.g. LibreOffice Calc, Microsoft Excel), you can add newline characters within cells by holding the `Control` key, then pressing `Enter` (this may differ depending on operating system and spreadsheet tool).

 In our example, we have the 3rd form:
 * subject (`German`)